-A volunteer member of our welcoming committee will meet with you and give you a tour and a gift certificate for a free lunch.
+A volunteer member of our welcoming committee will meet with you and give you a tour.
+Enjoy a free breakfast or lunch.
 Folks can join on a first name basis if they wish.
 Amistad is a lively, welcoming and fun community.

 We believe that when people are given a fair chance to get back on their feet, they can make incredible progress.
 We provide supports vital to getting people back on their feet.

-The offer center offers you an anonymous mailing address.
+The center offers you an anonymous mailing address.

-We offer computer access, lockers, a shower, laundry, and phone availability.
+We offer computer access, lockers, a shower, laundry, and phone.

 Peer Support Specialists